line72/usbmdistros/website/content/products/in_the_woods...-cease_the_day.md

 ---
+actualPrice: $9.99 - 27.99
-title: "In The Woods... - Cease The Day"
+album: Cease The Day
-date: 2021-06-22T16:40:59
-draft: false
-artist: "In The Woods..."
+artist: In The Woods...
-album: "Cease The Day"
 categories:
 - Vinyl
 - CD
+date: '2021-06-26T15:23:09'
+draft: false
 images:
-    - "/images/covers/in_the_woods...-cease_the_day.jpg"
-thumbnailImage: "/images/covers/in_the_woods...-cease_the_day-thumb.jpg"
-actualPrice: $9.99 - 27.99
+- /images/covers/in_the_woods...-cease_the_day.jpg
 inStock: true
+thumbnailImage: /images/covers/in_the_woods...-cease_the_day-thumb.jpg
+title: In The Woods... - Cease The Day
 ---

 ## Vinyl